 Anthrax was caused by bacteria named Bacillus Anthracis.
-It is one of the most deadliest agents to be used as a biological weapon.
+It is one of the deadliest agents to be used as a biological weapon.
 It has been used with food, water, spray, powders.
 It is completely tasteless and odourless.

 It is caused by naturally found bacteria named Clostridium Botulinum.
 It can be used by contaminating food and water.
-It was known to be used by Japan on Prisoners of War (POW) during occupation of Manchuria.
+It was known to be used by Japan on Prisoners of War (POW) during the occupation of Manchuria.

-As per a former Soviet Union scientist, this was used as a biological weapon against Nazi Army of Germany by the Soviet Union Army in the Battle of Stalingrad of World War II.
+As per a former Soviet Union scientist, this was used as a biological weapon against the Nazi Army of Germany by the Soviet Union Army in the Battle of Stalingrad of World War II.

 Iraq had produced and deployed different weapons armed with Aflatoxin.
-It was noted by United Nations Special Commission (UNSCOM) in 1995.
+It was noted by the United Nations Special Commission (UNSCOM) in 1995.
 However, it was destroyed during the Gulf War.